 Recent Deadly Boko Haram Attacks

-Boko Haram was blamed for two suicide bombings in Chad and a raid in Niger this past week, leaving a total of 72 dead.
+an extremist group that is located primarily in Northern Nigeria was blamed for two suicide bombings in Chad and a raid in Niger this past week, leaving a total of 72 dead.
 Here’s a quick rundown of the recent week:

 Monday: Suicide Bombings

 Two back-to-back suicide bombings in the Chadian capital of N’djamena killed 34 and injured over 100 others, according to Reuters.
 One explosion occurred at the central police station; the other at a police training academy.

 These attacks followed threats from Boko Haram towards Chad and other nations who have formed a military coalition against the group.
 Chad has played an instrumental role in the multinational campaign, even establishing N’djamena as the force’s headquarters.

 The BBC reports that Chad retaliated soon after by destroying six Boko Haram bases in an airstrike.

 “In response to the cowardly and barbaric acts perpetrated by Boko Haram terrorists … the armed forces carried out reprisal airstrikes on the terrorists’ positions in Nigerian territory on Wednesday,” the Chadian government announced.